What is Pre Tax Income?

 - Operating Expenses (OpEx)

-- Non-Core Income / (Expense)
+- Non-Operating Income / (Expense)

-Therefore, a company’s interest expense and other non-core income or expenses must be subtracted from operating income (EBIT) to calculate pre tax income.
+Therefore, a company’s interest expense and other non-core income or expenses must be subtracted from operating income (EBIT) to calculate pre-tax income.

-Pre Tax Income Formula
+Pre-Tax Income Formula

-“Pre Tax” means that all income and expenses have been accounted for, except for taxes.
+“Pre-Tax” means that all income and expenses have been accounted for, except for taxes.
 Thus, pre-tax income measures a company’s profitability before accounting for any tax impact.

 Once taxes are deducted from a company’s pre-tax income, you have arrived at net income (i.e. the “bottom line”).

-Conversely, if given the net income value, the pre-tax income can be calculated by adding back the tax expense.
+Conversely, if given the net income value, the pre-tax income (EBT) can be calculated by adding back the tax expense.

 Apple Pre-Tax Income (Source: AAPL 2021 10-K)